Aperol Negroni Cocktail Recipe: A Milder Approach

 2. Stir rapidly to chill.

-3. Strain into rocks glass over fresh ice.
+3. Strain into a rocks glass over fresh ice.

 The Aperol Negroni does call for very exact ingredients, but there's still the possibility of experimenting with and swapping ingredients.

 • Different brands of sweet vermouth can affect the taste of the cocktail.
-Experiment with different styles and brands, but be sure to stick with sweet vermouth and avoid any dry vermouths.
+Experiment with various styles and brands, but stick with sweet vermouth and avoid any dry vermouths.

-• Although the Aperol Negroni uses three equal parts of ingredients, explore different options such as gin forward or Aperol forward, using 1½, ¾, ¾ proportions.
+• Although the Aperol Negroni uses 3 equal parts of ingredients, explore different options such as gin forward or Aperol forward, using 1½, ¾, ¾ proportions.

 The Aperol negroni might use an orange slice for a garnish.
 However, don't feel limited by this.